Salutogenesis

-Salutogenesis is the study of the origins of health and focuses on factors that support human health and well-being, rather than on factors that cause disease (pathogenesis).
+Salutogenesis is the study of the origins (genesis) of health (salus) and focuses on factors that support human health and well-being, rather than on factors that cause disease (pathogenesis).
 More specifically, the "salutogenic model" was originally concerned with the relationship between health, stress, and coping through a study of Holocaust survivors.
-Despite going through the dramatic tragedy of the holocaust, some survivors were able to thrive later in life.
+Despite going through the dramatic tragedy of the Holocaust, some survivors were able to thrive later in life.
 The discovery that there must be powerful health causing factors led to the development of salutogenesis.
-The term was coined by Aaron Antonovsky (1923-1994), a professor of medical sociology.
-The salutogenic question posed by Aaron Antonovsky is, "How can this person be helped to move toward greater health?"
+The term was coined by Aaron Antonovsky (1923–1994), a professor of medical sociology.
+The salutogenic question posed by Aaron Antonovsky is, "What makes people healthy?"

-Antonovsky's theories reject the "traditional medical-model dichotomy separating health and illness".
-He described the relationship as a continuous variable, what he called the "health-ease versus dis-ease continuum".
-Salutogenesis now encompasses more than the origins of health and has evolved to be about multidimensional causes of higher levels of health.
-Models associated with salutogenesis generally include wholistic approaches related to at least the physical, social, emotional, spiritual, intellectual, vocational, and environmental dimensions.

-Derivation

-The word "salutogenesis" comes from the Latin salus (meaning health) and the Greek genesis (meaning origin).
-Antonovsky developed the term from his studies of "how people manage stress and stay well" (unlike pathogenesis which studies the causes of diseases).
 He observed that stress is ubiquitous, but not all individuals have negative health outcomes in response to stress.
 Instead, some people achieve health despite their exposure to potentially disabling stress factors.